sebawita/NLP/What is Natural Language Processing.md

 NLP should be able to identify the following matches:

 - Address Q&A conversation — 4 matched tokens
-  - 1 unique tokens
+  - 1 unique token
   - 3 penalised tokens
 - Phone Q&A conversation — 5 matched tokens
   - 2 unique tokens — with 1 highlighted token
   - 3 penalised tokens

-As a result the **Phone Q&A conversation** comes out as the **favourable match**.
+As a result, the **Phone Q&A conversation** comes out as the **favourable match**.

 <img src="./img/what-are-your-phone-number.png" height="450px">

 ### Scoring the Best Match

-The next step is to give a confidence score to the best matched conversations.
+The next step is to give a confidence score to the best-matched conversations.

 Without getting into the details of the confidence score calculation, NLP takes into consideration the number of: